 When you decide to retire can have a significant impact on your retirement income.
 Sometimes this means waiting a few weeks or retiring just a month earlier.

 By projecting current interest rates, we can determine your tax-efficient retirement date – optimizing your retirement income.

 Willis Johnson, CFP®

-Willis Johnson serves as the president and CEO of Willis Johnson & Associates.
+Willis Johnson serves as the CEO of Willis Johnson & Associates.
 As a Certified Financial Planner®, Mr. Johnson provides a full complement of financial services to individuals as they go through the transitions in their corporate life.
 Most corporate professionals will retire once in their life, but Mr. Johnson has assisted hundreds of clients to navigate through the retirement process over the course of his career.

 In the span of over 35 years, Mr. Johnson has honed decades of experience assisting clients as they struggle with almost every important financial decision you can imagine.
 He has helped these corporate professionals to overcome their emotions and objectively assess their available options.

 Mr. Johnson’s ability to listen to his clients’ motivations, paired with his acquired wisdom enable him to guide clients down a retirement path that maximizes their benefits while taking advantage of their unique opportunities along the way.
 Mr. Johnson considers himself both a financial advisor and a life counselor as he assists his clients in prioritizing their personal needs, offers realistic advice, and accompanies them on their path to financial success.

 During his 35 years as an advisor, 13 years with a national financial advisory firm and 22 years as a principal at his own firm, Mr. Johnson implemented exclusive estate and financial planning techniques.
 His structured methodology-- customized for each client-- is still the basis of his approach today.